-2021 Cohort A team from the University of California Santa Barbara in partnership with the Ventura Regional Fire Safe Council will focus on the meaningful inclusion of socially vulnerable communities in the Community Wildfire Protection Plan (CWPP) in Ventura County’s Wildland Urban Interface.
+Reimagining Community Wildfire Protection Planning in Ventura County, California A team from the University of California Santa Barbara in partnership with the Ventura Regional Fire Safe Council focused on the meaningful inclusion of socially vulnerable communities in the Community Wildfire Protection Plan (CWPP) process for Ventura County.
+The team’s Story Map presents ecological data and diverse community feedback, to visualize “projected” and “reimagined” states of living with fire in just and inclusive ways in Ventura County, California.
 For details on their project see here.

-A team from the University of Colorado Boulder in partnership with the CU Center for Sustainable Landscapes and Communities and the Boulder Watershed Collective aims to develop creative programming for wildfire adapted forest ecosystems and communities using a 100-acre forest thinning/meadow restoration project in Gold Hill, CO.
+Reimagining community resilience in Gold Hill, Boulder County, Colorado A team from the University of Colorado Boulder in partnership with the CU Center for Sustainable Landscapes and Communities and the Boulder Watershed Collective engaged in creative programming for wildfire adapted forest ecosystems and communities using a 100-acre forest thinning/meadow restoration project in Gold Hill, CO.
+The team's Story Map presents "projected" and "reimagined" pathways for how the Gold Hill community can live with fire.
 For details on their project see here.

-Mentors We are also pleased to announce four inspiring mentors who will guide the Design Challenge teams with interdisciplinary thinking, industry best practices, and human-centered design thinking: Amy Berry (The Tahoe Fund), Daniel Godwin (The Ember Alliance), Faith Kearns (California Institute for Water Resources), & Greg Kochanowski, AIA, ASLA (LA Forum for Architecture & Urban Design).
-Learn more about our mentors here.
+Mentors In 2021, the teams were guided by inspiring mentors who brought interdisciplinary thinking, industry best practices, and human-centered design thinking: Amy Berry (The Tahoe Fund), Daniel Godwin (The Ember Alliance), and Faith Kearns (California Institute for Water Resources).
+Learn more about our 2021 mentors here.

 Follow updates on the Design Challenge projects on Twitter: @WonderLabs1